-CT CALCIUM-SCORE SCREENING
+WHAT IS CT CALCIUM-SCORE SCREENING

 Coronary arteries are the vessels that supply oxygen-rich blood to the heart.
 Plaque or calcium build-up in the coronary arteries causes heart disease or can lead to a heart attack.
 A coronary calcium-score screening may be ordered by a physician to detect this build-up.
 A calcium-score screening uses computerized tomography to detect calcium deposits in the coronary arteries of your heart.
 A higher score suggests you are at greater risk of significant narrowing of the coronary arteries and a higher risk of future heart attack.

-WHO SHOULD GET A CALCIUM-SCORE SCREENING?
+WHO SHOULD GET A CT HEART SCAN WITH CALCIUM SCORING?

 A person who is between the ages of 40-70 and at increased risk for heart disease but do not have symptoms.